Ligo-Protocol/chainlink-node-docker-compose/README.md

 2. From the menus on the top, go to Bridge and create a bridge.

-* Give any name for the bridge
+* Give any name for the bridge (You will need it later in job spec).
 * Check your localhost ip using ```ipconfig``` as docker struggles to understand localhost.
-* There must be your 'wlp6s0' or similar with 'inet value' as your IP address.
+* There must be your 'wlp6s0' or similar with 'inet' value as your IP address.
 * Set it as the Bridge link.
 I have set it as http://192.168.254.120/8080 where the external adapter is running.

-3. Follow https://docs.chain.link/docs/fulfilling-requests/ for setting a job request.
-Or copy paste the odometer_job.txt(uploading soon) for test.
+3. Copy paste the [odometer_job.txt](https://github.com/Ligo-Protocol/chainlink-node-docker-compose/blob/main/odometer_job.txt) for test.
+OR Follow https://docs.chain.link/docs/fulfilling-requests/ for setting a job request

 4. Go through https://docs.chain.link/docs/jobs/ for your preferred job type.
-(Non need to go through this if working with odometer_job.txt)
+(No need to go through this if working with odometer_job.txt)

-7. Mention the bridge name that you made earlier in the job.
+7. Change the bridge name to that you made earlier (default=hackathon).

 8. Recheck your Oracle address and bridge name, then Run the job.